radicalio/react-dropmenu/README.md

 1. Clone repo: `git clone ...`
 2.  run `npm install`
 3.  run `npm start` to see a live demo

+# About Radical I/O

+Radical I/O Technology [radical.io](http://radical.io) is a software development partner, located in Vancouver Canada.
+We work with customers to build modern and manageable software.

 ## Meta